jaredchua32/jcSlider/readme.md

 ### jSlider Will Display ANY Image!

-The images you give to JSlider don't have to be the same size. jSlider will automatically place them together elegantly.
+The images you give to JSlider do not need to have the same dimensions. jSlider will automatically display them elegantly.

 ## For Developers

 I learned **a lot** while making jSlider.
 My hope is to share not only the plugin, but also some of the knowledge that I have gained from this project.

-[Create technical info for jSlider]
+Please visit the [jSlider Basics](https://github.com/jaredchua32/jSlider/wiki/jSlider-Basics) wiki page to see how jSlider works.

 ## Installation

-Please visit the [Using jSlider](https://github.com/jaredchua32/jSlider/wiki/Using-jSlider) page in the wiki for more information on how to install, configure, and use jSlider for your projects or applications.
+Please visit the [Using jSlider](https://github.com/jaredchua32/jSlider/wiki/Using-jSlider) wiki page in the wiki for more information on how to install, configure, and use jSlider for your projects or applications.

 ## Demo